 On Friday, one of Dave’s closest friends was diving on his boat to prepare it to be raised after sinking in Irma.
 He had a near-drowning and got water in his lungs.
 We’re lucky in the Keys – the medevac helicopters are up and running and he was quickly in a Miami ER.

-Then there are the other hazards.
+Then there are the other hazards post-hurricane.
 Sunken and damaged boats have jagged metal and rough fiberglass holes.
 Rigging and lines are a tangled mess, just waiting to ensnare limbs and dive tanks.
 Any can cause serious injuries — problems in their own right, and doubly so as the wounds occur in that nasty water.

 Add in the overwhelming stress that everyone is under, and it’s easy to see how accidents happen.
 How a danger can be overlooked.
 No one is thinking at full capacity and methods for recovering boats are being improvised minute-by-minute as new issues encountered.